kkkmail/ClmFSharp/README.md

 1. Look up the value of `ClmSys.GeneralData.ClmBaseName` (e.g. `clm3000`) / adjust it as necessary.
 2. Create MSSQL database with the name from step #1.
 3. Run `-build.bat` file from `SQL` folder.
 It will produce a file `all.sql` in the folder `!All`.
 If no changes were made, then the file will come out the same as in repository.
 4. Load that file (`all.sql`) and run it in the database created on step #2.
-The script if fully reentrable, which means that it can be run many times without any side effects.
+The script is fully reentrable, which means that it can be run many times without any side effects.
 5. Once the database is built, F# solution `ContGen.sln` can be loaded and compiled.

 ## Project and Folder Structure
 Folder `Clm` contains F# code.
 There are two solutions: the main solution `ContGen.sln` and model testing solution `Model.sln`.
 The fist solution builds the whole system and the second solution is used to perform the primary acceptance test.
-Given that a properly written F# code is 5-10 times more compact than the equivalent C# code and that, again, a properly written F# code should follow the paradigm: if it compiles, then it works, that removes probably somewhere between 90 to 99 percent of the tests needed to make a working C# code.
+Given that a properly written F# code is 5-10 times more compact than the equivalent C# code and that, again, a properly written F# code should follow the paradigm: if it compiles, then it works, that removes probably somewhere between 95 to 99 percent of the tests, which would be needed to make a working C# code.
+Subsequently, the current code has only a handful of what would be called acceptance tests in C# world.
+All of them are currently done as `FSX` files.
-Folder `Math` contains various Excel / Wolfram Mathematica helper files and are not needed for the operation of the system.
+Folder `Math` contains various Excel / Wolfram Mathematica helper files and they are not needed for the operation of the system.
 Folder `SQL` contains the database code and various convenient select statements.

 ## Executables and Command Line Parameters